camunda-community-hub/zeebest/README.md

 ## Workers

-Workers may activate and process jobs with a handler.
-A worker has a max number of concurrent jobs.
-The worker will do its best to only request jobs from the broker up to the maximum amount.
-Each job handler may complete or fail a job.

-Workers currently will only poll the gateway manually, so you will need to use another system to process jobs periodically.
-`tokio::Interval` does a pretty good job of this.

 ## Zeebe Versions

-This crate will try to release with new releases of [zeebe][zeebe].
-This client is tied to the gateway protobuf file.
-The protobuf file is copied from the main zeebe repo, and the protc compiler to executed on the file to generate the rust bindings at build-time.
+This crate will attempt to release with [zeebe][zeebe].
+This library is coupled to zeebe via the gateway protobuf file.
+This service contract will likely only change between minor patches and I believe this crate will be easiest to use if the minor version of this crate matches zeebe.

 When zeebe stabilizes to 1.0.0 this may matter less.
 In the mean time, use the version of `zeebest` that matches the minor patch version of your zeebe version e.g. 0.18.x.

 ## Todos